-(Sequential data Access via Metadata) a Fermilab-supplied product that provides the functions of a file catalog, a replica manager and some functions of a batch-oriented workflow manager service in art, a singleton-like object (type) whose lifetime and configuration are managed by art, and which can by accessed by module code and by other services by requesting a $service\ handle$ to that particular service.
+ROOT files There are two types of ROOT files managed by art: (1) eventsee FHiCL safe pointer see pointer product that provides the functions of a file catalog, a replica manager and some functions of a batch-oriented workflow manager scope sequence (in FHiCL) one or more comma-separated FHiCL values delimited by square brackets ( service in art, a singleton-like object (type) whose lifetime and configuration are managed by art, and which can by accessed by module code and by other services by requesting a $service\ handle$ to that particular service.
 The service type is used to provide geometrical information, conditions and management of the random number state; it is also used to implement some internal functionality.
 See also T File Service shared library signature (of a function) the unique identifier of a C++ a function, which includes: (a) its name, including any class name or namespace components, (b) the number and type of its arguments, (c) whether it is a member function, (d) whether it is a const function (Note that the signature of a function does not include its return type.)